Veebaa/Growing-Grubs/README.md

 ### Set Up Environment Variables:

-Create a .env file in the root directory and add your Spoonacular and CDC API keys.
+Create a .env file in the root directory and add your NHS API key.

 ### Initialize the Database: